IKNL/vtg.basic/README.md

 # vtg.basic

+Basic Algorithms for the Vantage6 Infrastructure.

-Contains basic functions to run on the Vantage6 infrastructure:
+Contains the following algorithms:
 * colSums
 * colnames